hamoid/TM-Spektrum-SCS-Perf-2016/README.md

 ```shell
 app.socket.emit('start')
 ```
-You may now close the console and starting having fun clicking your mouse :)
+You may now close the console and start having fun clicking your mouse :)